core-interaction/core-interaction.github.io/topic/javascript/index.md

-Probably the most common thing you will use JS for—especially as we’re starting out—is simply to add or remove (toggle) a class from something when the user interacts with your page—such as clicking on a menu.
+Okay, time for a more practical example: probably the most common thing you will use JS for—especially as we’re starting out—is simply to add or remove (toggle) a class from something when the user interacts with your page (such as clicking on a menu).

-Like with our [transition](/topic/advanced-css/#transitions) examples last week, the element needs two states in your CSS: *with* the class and *without* the class.
-The JS interaction/event will switch between them, and our CSS `transition` will smooth out the in-between.
+Like with our [transition](/topic/advanced-css/#transitions) examples last week, the element needs two states in your CSS: *without* the class and then *with* the class.
+The JavaScript interaction/event will switch between them, and our CSS `transition` will smooth out the… transition.

-We’ll again use `addEventListener` and `querySelector` to listen for clicks, and then modify the [classList](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList) of a *different* element:
+We’ll again use `addEventListener` and `querySelector` to listen for clicks, but then modify the [classList](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList) of a *different* element:

 {% include figure.html src='/example/javascript-classlist/demo' height='28rem' caption='Note the [camelCase](https://en.wikipedia.org/wiki/Camel_case) variable names, which is the JavaScript convention.
 Longer, descriptive names will help as your code gets more complex.' %}

-The class can be toggled on any element in your HTML (or often, even just on `body`)! `querySelector` takes *any* CSS selector, even other classes.
-Also you an use `classList.add` and `classList.remove`, if you don’t want the back-and-forth of `classList.toggle`.
+The class can be toggled on any element in your HTML (or often, even just on `document.body` itself)! `querySelector` takes *any* CSS selector, even other classes.
+Also you an specifically use `classList.add` and `classList.remove`, if you don’t want the on-and-off behavior of `classList.toggle`.

+You can do many, many things with this basic “add a class” JS!